Skip to main content

 Rhythm

-You will be played a very short melody and given three possible ways to notate its rhythm: you have to pick the right one (multiple choice question).
-The rhythm will only employ crotchets, dotted crotchets, quavers, minims and dotted minims (aka quarter notes, dotted quarters, eighth notes, half notes and dotted half notes).
+You will be played a very short melody and must choose the right way to notate its rhythm (multiple choice question).
+The rhythm will employ only crotchets, dotted crotchets, quavers, minims and dotted minims (aka quarter notes, dotted quarters, eighth notes, half notes and dotted half notes).

 Listening to unfamiliar music